 Digital automated flash separation (end of the line)

-a example of using carbon in this method. take a 3 or 4 inch spool approximately 12 inches long. apply a very precise filter base setup with fine papers.a typical silica bed of even glass wool can be used as a preload. different steps and measures are taken to prepare each one. none the less begin loading half way the larger carbon chunk at the bottom about half way up. load remainder area with smaller chunks from half way up.
+An example of using carbon in this method.
+Take a 3 or 4 inch spool approximately 12 inches long.
+Apply a very precise filter base setup with fine papers.
+A typical silica bed of even glass wool can be used as a preload.
+Different steps and measures are taken to prepare each one.
+None the less begin loading half way the larger carbon chunk at the bottom about half way up.
+Load remainder area with smaller chunks from half way up.

 1 liter distillate